The Foran Grade and Windy Point hike is a great choice for anyone who lives…

 The trailhead is 30 minutes south of the lodge.

-The best time to do the 13.7 kilometre return hike to the Sparrowhawk Tarns is early in the summer when the tarns are still full of water.
-This is a moderate hike, as the trail climbs 720 metres.
+The best time to do the 13.7 km return hike to the Sparrowhawk Tarns is early in the summer when the tarns are still full of water.
+This is a moderate hike, as the trail climbs 720 m.
 When we did the hike in early July one year, we saw all of about five people on the trail and yet it’s one of the great hikes to do in Kananaskis.

 The trailhead is only a 20 minute drive north of the lodge along the Smith-Dorrien Trail.

 The trailhead for the Upper Kananaskis Lake hike is about a 50 minute drive from the lodge.
 But it’s worth it as this is a great hike for people who want to hike some distance but with little elevation gain.
-Its 15.8 kilometres if you do the whole loop – with some pretty nice views along the way.
+Its 15.8 km if you do the whole loop – with some pretty nice views along the way.